itsmadhusudhan/sapient-challenge/README.md

 3. Now run `yarn build` for production app. or
 Run `yarn start` to start development server.
+4. run `yarn -g install live-server` to install live server or you can use any web server to serve app from public folder
+5. finally run `live-server public/` to run app on local host

 ## Features
 1. All the features mentioned are implemented.